jglouis/tajitsu/README.md

 ## Test

-to run the tests: `go test github.com/jglouis/tajitsu/test`
+to run the tests: `go test ./...`

+## Update data files

+After any update of the data file, must run `go-bindata data/` within the source folder of the project.